Forensic Evidence Collection for Texas Nurses

-Henry exhibits signs of significant pain in the left groin and hip area as he is prepared for a pelvic x-ray.
-With assistance, Elsie rolls him slightly to clean him of the urine and feces and finds a large stage III pressure ulcer over Henry’s coccyx area, which also shows layers of dried feces.
+Henry exhibits signs of significant pain in the left groin and hip area as he is prepared for a pelvic X-ray.
+With assistance, Elsie rolls him slightly to clean him of the urine and feces and finds a large stage 3 pressure ulcer/injury over Henry’s coccyx area, which also shows layers of dried feces.
 Henry had signed the emergency department consent form, which included consent for photos.
-In order to document Henry’s initial condition, Elsie takes photos of the pressure ulcer according to hospital protocol then cleans it before the x-ray is performed.
+In order to document Henry’s initial condition, Elsie takes photos of the pressure ulcer according to hospital protocol then cleans it before the X-ray is performed.

 OBTAINING PHYSICAL EVIDENCE